bkarwoski/StarStack/README.md

 ![before and after image stacking](media/before_after.jpg)

 # Theory
 Due to its low light output, the night sky requires very long image exposure times to collect sufficient light.
 Unfortunately, trying to take one long exposure leads to star "trails" forming, due to the Earth's rotation.
+Long exposures also lead to increasing buildup of light pollution, washing out less prominent stars.

 ## Registration
 The homography is found using the [Enhanced Correlation Coefficient](http://xanthippi.ceid.upatras.gr/people/evangelidis/george_files/PAMI_2008.pdf) algorithm, which is implemented in OpenCV.